 The Base: What Is a Textured Fringe Haircut

+It’s kind of an indefinite term.
+Some people mean a broken-up bang that goes just above the eyebrows.
+For some, it is a long feathery fringe that mixes in the whole short cut seamlessly.
+Some of it is called a fringe textured haircut, others call it a messy fringe, or textured bangs.
 But the notion is identical in all these expressions.
 The hair is short and it doesn’t have to be styled so neatly.
-It’s the same with fringe – it doesn’t have to be in the center.
-On the contrary, the effect is even better when it’s not.
+It’s the same with fringe, it doesn’t have to be in the center.
+On the contrary, the effect is even better when it’s not, especially with styles like the low taper textured fringe that blend structure with softness.

 That’s why this cut doesn’t have a specific target audience.
 There has been a surge of girls from urban and trendy cities, musicians, and people who prefer simple but at the same time trendy haircuts wearing this kind of hairstyle.